appakling/appakling.github.io/README.md

-# appak's site of tools and games
+# appak's "archive"
 funny stuff I add cuz y not, it's all a big joke
 (ur welcome schoolkids)

-do you want to contribute a web-based project? contact me on
+do you want to contribute a web-based project that would fit in? contact me on

 discord: appakling

 email: appakcat@gmail.com